BlogSpam-Net/blogspam.js/README.md

 The server will load a series of plugins on-startup, and each submission will be passed through the loaded plugins in turn.

+Plugins are loaded when the server starts up from beneath:

+* `plugins/`
+* `plugins.local/`
+   * If this directory exists.

 The individual plugins can handle the results by calling one of the three call-back methods it receives: